ConsenSysMesh/Local-Raiden/README.md

 ### Discussion

-The output should resemble the following, with perhaps different addresses for contracts.
+The output should resemble the following, different addresses for accounts and contracts.

 ```
 Summary